Skip to content

 Field Type Description

-reach array Array of reachable IPv4 unicast prefixes (announced routes)
+reach array Announced IPv4 unicast prefixes (CIDR notation)

-unreach array Array of unreachable IPv4 unicast prefixes (withdrawn routes)
+unreach array Withdrawn IPv4 unicast prefixes (CIDR notation)

-Note: For MP-BGP (multi-protocol) routes (IPv6, Flowspec, etc.), prefixes are embedded within the MP_REACH or MP_UNREACH attributes.
+For multi-protocol routes (IPv6, Flowspec, etc.), prefixes are in the MP_REACH and MP_UNREACH attributes instead.

 Path Attributes